atlas-doc/doc-sabre/atlas-api-documentation/api-reference/shopping-and-ticketing/payment.md

 - **Type:** String
 - **Required:** Yes
 - **Description:** Unique identifier for the flight booking order.
 It can be an order for ticketing, or an order for add bags.
 The format of each kind of order is different.
-- **Constraints:** Must be a valid alphanumeric string.
 - **Default:** None
 - **Example:** "TESTF20250324204900551"

 ### **supportCreditTransPayment**
 - **Type:** String
 - **Required:** Yes
 - **Description:** Indicates whether credit transfer payment is supported.

+  Valid values:
-- **Constraints:** "0" = Payment with Deposit, "1" = Payment with credit card pass through to the airline.
+  - "0" = Payment with Deposit
+  - "1" = Payment with credit card pass through to the airline.
 - **Default:** "1"
 - **Example:** "1"